 And those walks are a great time for kids to open up and talk to you about what is going on their world!

-You might also enjoy reading 101 Easy Changes to Make to Help Prevent Childhood Obesity
+You May Also Enjoy 101 Easy Changes to Make to Help Prevent Childhood Obesity

 #16.
 Avoid Phantom Energy Use

 Unplug chargers, TVs and switch off unnecessary lights when not in use.
 Do a sweep through the house every few hours and make sure electricity is not being wasted.
 Not only will you save energy, you will reap the rewards in your pocket.